exie1122/exie1122/README.md

 - Design PCBs in KiCad for smaller/faster versions of things I already built
 - Experiment with autonomous micro-drones and onboard perception

-No motivational quotes, no “I love coding since I was 3” stuff.

 ---

 ## 🧰 Stack